DjangoForAll/Django-Course/Level_7/6_How_Generic_views_work/Script/Readme.md

         serializer.save()
 ```

-This is the defenition of the CreateModelMixin, the create() method is used to create objects when you perform a POST request
+This is the definition of the CreateModelMixin, the create() method is used to create objects when you perform a POST request

-if you observe, all it does is create a new serializer class , pass in the data and validate the data, once validated it calls the save() method to actually save the data to the database.
+If you observe, all it does is create a new serializer class , pass in the data and validate the data, once validated it calls the save() method to actually save the data to the database.

-you must be wondering why there is a `perform_create` method, can't we just call the `save` method directly?
+You must be wondering why there is a `perform_create` method, can't we just call the `save` method directly?

-Well this is where things get intresting, These methods can be overridden to add custom logic into it, instead of completely rewriting the entire view to add changes, we can just override the perform_create method to add the logic.
+Well this is where things get interesting, These methods can be overridden to add custom logic into it, instead of completely rewriting the entire view to add changes, we can just override the perform_create method to add the logic.

 Take a look at the other mixins and try to guess how they work!